The Unsuccessful Self-Treatment of a Case of "Writer's Block"

 Published in 1974 in a peer reviewed journal, Journal of Applied Behavior Analysis, it is recognized as the shortest academic article ever and a classic example of humor in science, or at the very least among behavioral psychologists.
 It has been cited more than 100 times.

 The article received a humorous positive review which was published alongside the article.

-The article has led to at least five similarly humorous and peer-reviewed, published replication studies, and several similar papers.
+The article has led to at least five similarly humorous and peer-reviewed, published replication studies, and several similar papers and scholarly articles.

 More seriously, the paper is said to be a case reinforcing the image of a writer's block as a "blank page", and encouraging brevity in writing.
 It has been also used as an example that humor can indeed be found in academic publishing.

-This article has also prompted similar scholarly articles.